-1.2 Peer nodes of OVE core

-OVE core accepts registration of peer nodes using the http://OVE\CORE\HOST:PORT/peers API method.
+OVE provides a Persistence Service which can be used to replicate server-side state among peers.
+This service can be registered with OVE core or any OVE application as explained in the documentation.
+OVE core also accepts registration of peer nodes using the http://OVE\CORE\HOST:PORT/peers API method.
 Once registered OVE peers will cross-post messages that are broadcasted using WebSockets.
-Peer nodes of OVE serve two purposes, high availability (HA) or distribution of workload.